zapta/legacy_stepper_motor_analyzer/README.md

 # Simple Stepper Motor Analyzer

-**NOTE: This STM32 based design will be superseded in June 2021 by a newer design that is based on the Raspberry Pi Pico.
-The new design uses a low profile single PCB form factor (vs the two PCBs of this legacy design) and benefits from the faster CPU and larger RAM/ROM of the Raspberry Pi Pico.
-The files in this repository will be archived but will stay fully accessible.**
+**NOTE: This is the legacy STM32 which was being replaced by the newer, single board, Raspberry Pi Pico design at https://github.com/zapta/simple_stepper_motor_analyzer.**

 &nbsp;